SkyflowFoundry/spark_streaming_sample/Readme.md

       "(console)" 10
 ```

 To understand the above there are arguments that spark consumes (read `spark-submit` tutorial / help).
 The arguments after `emr-task-<version>.jar` go straight to the EmrTask which will print usage if you run it without arguments.
-For your convenience, here is the current usage:
+For the above call, here are the arguments, in order:
 ### Pipeline Configuration
 - `<localIO>`: Boolean flag for local input/output
 - `<full.java.class>`: Fully qualified Java class name for processing